Klaus Zerta

 Klaus Zerta (born 25 November 1946) is a retired German rowing coxswain.
+He was born in Gelsenkirchen.

 He was part of the West German team that won gold medals at the 1960 Summer Olympics in the coxed pair event competing for the United Team of Germany.
 Zerta was the youngest medalist at the 1960 Games.
 He is the youngest confirmed male gold medalist in Olympic history.
 He was 13 years and 283 days when he won the gold in the men's coxed pair in 1960.

+He later became a tennis coach and worked as a construction manager.